Alexandre Dumas (père)

 Early Life

 Alexandre Dumas was born in 1802 in a small town in France.
-His father was a brave army general, and his mother worked very hard to support the family.
-When Alexandre was young, he loved reading stories and using his imagination.
+His father was a brave army general, and his mother worked hard to support the family.
+When Alexandre was young, he loved reading stories and creating exciting tales.
+Even though his family did not have much money, he practiced writing every day and dreamed of becoming a famous author.

 Becoming a Writer